evannetwork/evannetwork.github.io/dev/hello-agent.md

       // disabled: process.env.SMART_AGENT_HELLO_DISABLED ?
 JSON.parse(process.env.SMART_AGENT_DISABLED_DISABLED) : true,
       name: 'HelloAgent',
-      account: "the account/identity you have created and created the hello-world contract with", }
+      account: "the account/identity you have created and created the hello-world contract with",
+      helloAPI: '[{"constant": ..... "constructor"}]'
     }
   }
+}
 ```

 You need the account id, because you want to be able to change the contract data, and by default only the owner/creator can do writes on contracts.

+Here is also the place where we store the generated API object from earlier, in the `helloAPI` property.

 A thing to remember: ActionHero, and thus edge-server, doesn't read the plugin configs from the plugin directories, it needs the config to be in its own config directory.
 The simplest way to do this is this: